PyMoDAQ/PyMoDAQ/docs/src/developer_folder/make_component_leco_available.rst

 Making a PyMoDAQ Component Available Through LECO
 ==================================================

-This page is a developer guide explaining how to expose a new PyMoDAQ component over the `LECO`_ network.
+This page is a developer guide explaining how to expose an existing PyMoDAQ component over the PyMoDAQ intergrated `LECO`_ network.
 The ``DashBoard`` class is used as a running example throughout.

 A second section covers the **scripting side**: once a component is LECO-enabled,